 To prevent a condition called Fluorosis have your child spit out the toothpaste as soon as they are able to do so.
 Accidentally ingesting too much fluoride while the teeth are still developing can cause non-serious discoloration or pitting of the enamel.
 Learn more about pediatric guidelines for toothpaste.

 After teeth have appeared in the mouth, fluoride in toothpaste, mouthwash and even tap water helps the enamel remain strong so that it can resist the acid produced by oral bacteria when you eat sugary foods.
 Children are more susceptible to cavities because the enamel on baby teeth is more sensitive than the enamel on permanent teeth.
 However, permanent teeth are sensitive at first, too.
 When they break through, their enamel has not yet fully hardened.
 According to the ADA, fluoride combines with the minerals in enamel to form fluorapatite, which makes the enamel stronger against acids.

-Other Sources of Fluoride
+Sources of Fluoride

+Fluoride is a natural mineral.
+So how can you make sure you're providing the right amount of fluoride for children in your family?
+The best way is to simply turn on the tap and drink a glass of water.
 Fluoride added to community water supplies has been a safe and effective way to prevent tooth decay for over 70 years.
-TheCDC named fluoridation one of the top 10 great public health achievements of the 20th century.
-Its widespread success is due to the fact that it is an easy means of delivering fluoride to all people within a community, regardless of age, income, education or access to dental care.
+The Centers For Disease Control and Prevention (CDC) named fluoridation as one of the top 10 great public health achievements of the 20th century.
+Its widespread success is due to the fact that it's an easy means of delivering fluoride to all people within a community, regardless of age, income, education or access to dental care.